 Repeatability: This course may not be repeated for additional credits.

-This course critically examines the relationship of the media to a cultural form that has been both dismissed as trivial and condemned as debasing: popular culture.
-Of particular interest is the media's role in the production and consumption of this cultural form.
-This course introduces students to some of the most important critiques of popular culture from the 20th and early 21st centuries in an effort to understand the aesthetics, politics, and economics of popular culture texts, including movies, television shows, songs, novels, magazines, comics, web pages, online videos and social media.
-Through these critiques, the class will trace the historical development of this cultural form in America and Europe, its relationship to high culture and folk culture, its globalization during the 20th century, and the influences on it from non-European cultural formations such as anime from Japan, Bollywood films from India, and Latin pop music from Central and South America.
+This course critically examines the relationship between the media and a cultural form that is often dismissed as trivial popular culture.
+This course introduces students to some of the most important critiques of popular culture from the 20th and early 21st centuries in an effort to understand the aesthetics, politics, and economics of popular culture texts, including movies, television shows, songs, books, magazines, comics, and social media.
+Through these critiques, the class will trace the historical development of this cultural form in America and Europe, its relationship to high culture and folk culture, its globalization during the 20th century, and the influences on it from around the world such as anime from Japan, Bollywood films from India, and K-pop from South Korea.
+The influence of A.I. on popular culture is also explored.

 Repeatability: This course may not be repeated for additional credits.